PHACDataHub/phac-dns/README.md

 ## Domains

 > [!IMPORTANT]
 > Due an upstream issue, none of the subdomains on `phac-aspc.gc.ca` will resolve correctly in the PHAC office network.
+We recommend that you consider using one of the unilingual domains.

+> This admonition will be removed once the issue is fixed.

 The current domains we have control over are below: